m00nl1ghtP00l/gpucloud-docs/docs/apps/inference/inference.md

 ![Hierarchy](img/service-prof-list.png)

 Once the profile is selected, provide the required details.
-If pricing for the selected profile is configured in [Global Settings](../csp/global_settings.md) by the Org Admin, a monthly estimate will be displayed.
+A monthly estimate will be displayed.

 - Provide a name for the Inference with an optional description
 - Select the desired **Workspace** from the dropdown list